Australia fires: Rain brings relief but huge blazes expected

 Sooty rain fell down the east coast, from Sydney to Melbourne, with “torrential” rain reported in some parts of New South Wales (NSW).

-They also said huge fires in Victoria and New South Wales could meet to create a larger “mega blaze”.
+They also said huge fires in Victoria and NSW could meet to create a larger “mega blaze”.

-“There is no room for complacency,” NSW state Premier Gladys Berejiklian warned on Monday.

-“This morning it is all about recovery, making sure people who have been displaced have somewhere safe.”
+Victoria Emergency Management Commissioner Andrew Crisp warned “it will warm up” and the fires “will take off again”.